Should You Become a Resident Advisor?

 Getting a free, single room in the dorms can be a strong motivator for becoming an RA.
 This benefit can significantly reduce your college costs, and some positions also come with free or reduced-price meal plans as well as a stipend.

-It’s always smart to investigate what benefits you’ll receive, as housing benefits and pay for RAs vary widely among colleges.
-For example, for the 2024-2025 school year, RAs at the University of Minnesota receive a free room, a free unlimited meal plan, and a $250 stipend paid each semester, while RAs in the apartment residences at Iowa State receive a $3,588 stipend per semester and a free shared apartment, but no meal plan.
+Housing benefits and pay for RAs vary widely among colleges.
+For example, for the 2024-2025 school year, RAs at the University of Minnesota received a free room, a free unlimited meal plan, and a $250 stipend paid each semester, while RAs in the apartment residences at Iowa State received a $3,588 stipend per semester and a free shared apartment, but no meal plan.

 Con: Living in a fishbowl